-Highlights & Photos of Vietnam during our first ever Gay Couple Travel together
+Highlights & Photos of Our first ever Gay Couple Travel together

 Our Top Highlights Best Photos Gay Couple Travel Vietnam – a diary of our first trip together outside Europe to Asia.
 As tourists of the world before we started to write our gay couple travel blog, we had an exciting time in Vietnam.
 The country with history charged traditions starting as a part of the Chinese Empire, the French colonization, the Japanese occupation, and the two-states solution often ended up in a war inside Vietnam or with its international neighbors and allies.
 After the well-known Vietnam War between North and South Vietnam by involving the United States of America until 1975, the Socialist Republic of Vietnam as a still existing socialist country developed into a worldwide accepted republic with international trade and tourism.